 Every day remind yourself:

-– the infidelity resulted from my partner’s bipolar mania - they made a terrible choice fueled by hypersexuality, impulsiveness and impaired decision making ability
+– the infidelity resulted from your partner’s Bipolar mania.
+They made a terrible choice fueled by hypersexuality, impulsiveness and impaired decision making ability

-– you are loveable, desirable and deserve better - your partner MUST actively work at avoiding further manic episodes for you to even consider a second chance
+– you are loveable, desirable and you deserve better.
+Your partner MUST actively work at avoiding further manic episodes for you to even consider a second chance

 – you can heal from this as an individual.
-Given the right attitude and treatment, it may also be possible for your partner to heal, and to heal your relationship.
+Given the right attitude and treatment, it may also be possible for your partner to heal, and it is possible to heal your relationship.

 For example, some medications cause weight gain and loss of libido.
-This can be difficult for the other person who finds themselves in a relationship with a bipolar partner who is disinterested in sex and different physically to the person they were first attracted to.
-Also, if a bipolar person is having a depressive episode, they may have little desire to make love and may be emotionally withdrawn or unavailable.
+This can be difficult for the other person who finds themselves in a relationship with a Bipolar partner who is disinterested in sex and looks different physically to the person they were first attracted to.
+Also, if a Bipolar person is having a depressive episode, they may have little desire to make love and may be emotionally withdrawn or unavailable.

-Regardless of which partner is cheating (or tempted to cheat), or which has bipolar, GO TOGETHER to therapy.
+Regardless of which partner is cheating (or tempted to cheat), or which has Bipolar Disorder, GO TOGETHER to therapy.

-My personal perspective is that therapy and counseling are essential, either after the bipolar infidelity, or when a manic episode begins to develop.
-It is important to go together, and to see a therapist who is experienced in bipolar disorder.
+My personal perspective is that therapy and counseling are essential, either after the Bipolar infidelity, or when the person is showing signs of an impending manic episode.
+It is important to go together, and to see a therapist who is experienced in treating Bipolar Disorder.
 One of the terrible ironies of my own manic meltdown was that I was in therapy at the time!
 I even told my psychologist about my cybersex addiction.
-Unfortunately I was seeing someone who did not have the skills and knowledge to recognize bipolar.
+Unfortunately, I was seeing someone who did not have the skills and knowledge to recognize the disorder.
 Couples counseling with an experienced professional could have saved my relationship, so PLEASE do this for yourself.

-The crazy spending sprees and irrational financial decisions that characterize bipolar mania are form of betrayal.
+The crazy spending sprees and irrational financial decisions that characterize bipolar mania are a form of betrayal.

-A bipolar treatment contract is an agreement a bipolar person makes with their loved ones at a time when they are well, to handle the difficulties that may arise if the bipolar person becomes unwell.2
+A Bipolar treatment contract is an agreement a Bipolar person makes with their loved ones during periods when they are well, in order to handle the difficulties that may arise if the Bipolar person becomes unwell.2

 (You can read more about treatment contracts and other practical tools in The Bipolar Toolkit, available from the Bipolar resources page.)

 Bipolar infidelity is such a huge, complex and painful topic.
-It is impossible to cover it properly in a webpage, so I am currently writing an e-Book about it.
-It will much more detailed, and provide practical, concrete tools for dealing wih the before, during and aftermath of bipolar infidelity – for both parties.
-Please visit regularly.
-I am hoping to have it ready soon.
+It is impossible to cover it properly in a webpage, so Bipolar Lives has just finished writing an e-Book about it.
+It is much more detailed, and provides practical, concrete tools for dealing with the before, during and aftermath of Bipolar infidelity – for both parties.
+Please visit www.bipolarlives.com regularly, as it is coming very soon.